Our Creative Writing Courses

 - Review publishing myths & realities & offer a word on photos.

 Bloggers seeking more clout and authenticity are encouraged to join us.
 Absolute beginners to advanced writers create our supportive atmosphere.
-Morning and afternoon teas included but pack a lunch for Sunday.
+Pack a lunch for outdoor dining.

-Seriously Short: Small Group Short Story Clinic [2 Seats Left]
+Seriously Short: Small Group Short Story Clinic [SOLD OUT]

 Martin says precisely what editors and publishers are thinking.
 It’s what we learned at school.
 Practice.
 Start small.
 Observe the nuance of literary technique.
 In this course, join Lauren Daniels to examine and practice the elements of taut narrative and sharp characterisation.
 We discuss and observe the literary pattern of rising action to climax to falling action so we can do it beautifully ourselves.
 We cover:

 - Why writing short fic first is key to long-term success.

 - What makes short fic great: citing amateurish errors & rising above the average.

 - What calls characters alive & how structure makes a plot rock.